vazco/uniforms/website/docs/getting-started/migrating-3-to-4.md

 - Deprecate `uniforms-bridge-simple-schema` package
 - Deprecate `uniforms-bridge-graphql` package

-If you want to continue using these packages, you can use the following commands to download the latest version of the package:
+If you want to continue using these packages, we recommend staying with uniforms v3, as we don't guarantee they will work with the newer versions.
+You can use the following commands to download the latest version of the package:

 ```
 npx gitget https://github.com/vazco/uniforms/tree/v3.10.2/packages/<uniforms-package-name>